gchudnov/kprojekt/README.md

 ## Usage

-- Download or build an executable binary `kprojekt-cli`.
 - Install [Graph Visualization Tools](https://graphviz.gitlab.io/).
+- Build an executable binary `kprojekt-cli`.
 - Prepare a file with Kafka-topology (an [example](example/word-count.log)).
 - Run from the command line: